On our cruise of the Panama Canal, we stopped in the beautiful South American port of Cartagena, Colombia.

 The museum used to house many instruments of torture, but most of these were removed in 2015 before Pope Francis visited.
 What remains is very sparse, and there are definitely not enough exhibits and information to justify spending a long time inside.

 This museum is best visited with a guide, unless you have a good understanding of Spanish.
 Most of the signs explaining the exhibits are in Spanish, although there are English translations of some things.
-Our guide was able to give us a narrated tour, so we were able to move much faster than we would if we were stopping to read every sign.
+Our guide was able to give us a narrated tour, so we were able to move much faster than we would have if we were stopping to read every sign.

 One of the fascinating things that she shared with our group was that for a time, the women of the city were weighed against a stone that was supposed to be the “correct weight” for adult females.
 Women who weighed less than the stone would be accused of witchcraft!